brand icon Mar4

 Golf Tops

-Like I mentioned above, I prefer to wear tops and dresses with collars since that’s what most of our courses require.
+Like I mentioned above, I prefer to wear tops and dresses with collars since most courses require that.
 And even when a course doesn’t require ladies to wear collars, I feel more appropriate in one.
 If you’re new to golf and working on building out some outfits, I’d recommend just one good white collared shirt.
-It can be sleeveless or not, but I truly think you can get buy with just one.
+Moisture-wicking polos and sleeveless tops are popular choices, but there are also stylish quarter-zips and lightweight pullovers for layering.
+Peter Millar’s polos are my favorite because they have a refined fit and are made from high-quality fabric that holds up over time.

 Amazon White Polo Shirt